HDAimperial/HDAimperial.github.io/index.md

 #### Acknowlegdements

 We would like to thank [Matt Whitaker](https://github.com/mathzero) for creating the first version of this page for the cohort of 2020-2021.
 The maintenance of this page is done by the MSc Health Data Analytics and Machine Learning teaching team.
+For any questions regarding this page, please contact sphteaching2@imperial.ac.uk.